 No doubt, emails have been in the market for a long time, and there is no such alternative to replace them completely.
 However, emails fail to provide some crucial paybacks that alerts offer without a hassle.
 For example, marketing emails generally fall prey to spam filters and hardly make it to the prospects’ inbox.
 Push alerts need not go through any such filters and ensure a 100% message delivery rate.

-Push notification marketing in 2019
+Push notification marketing strategy in 2020

 The application of push alerts is extensive and not limited to alert advertising alone.
 Businesses and organizations are utilizing push message services to deliver marketing, utility, transactional and location-based alerts.
-The most common examples of good notifications that we see these days are from eCommerce industry.
-Check out your phone and you will find an eCommerce alerts waiting for you to click on it.
+The most common examples of good notifications that we see these days are from the eCommerce industry.
+Check out your phone and you will find eCommerce alerts waiting for you to click on it.

-Push notification in eCommerce industry
+Push notification in the eCommerce industry

-E-Commerce industry is the highest consumer of alerts and utilizes an array of effective alerts like-
+The E-Commerce industry is the highest consumer of alerts and utilizes an array of effective alerts like-

 A. Transactional notifications in eCommerce – Used for merely informing the users and do not necessarily carry a marketing goal.
 For example-